atahanceylan/WinamptoSpotifyWeb/README.md

 # Winamp to Spotify Web Project Version
 Winamp to Spotify : Select your mp3 archieve folder and see the magic :)
 The aim of this side project is collecting mp3 filenames from harddisk and create Spotify Playlist based on selected folder.
+Blog post about this project is [WinamptoSpotify Blog Post](https://dev.to/atahanceylan/winamp-to-spotify-14jh)

 To use this you need a Spotify Developer Account.
 To use the Web API, start by creating a Spotify user account (Premium or Free).
 To do that, simply sign up at https://developer.spotify.com/dashboard After creating a spotify developer account you should register an application through Dashboard.
 ![Creating_Spotify_App](WinamptoSpotifyWeb/Resources/creating_app_spotify.gif)

 After doing these 3 step your application should be created successfully.